Large Deviations for Markovian Graphon Processes and Associated Dynamical Systems on Networks: LDP under the cut-norm topology

 \subsection{Proof of the upper bound}

-The basic approach is to lift the LDP upper bound for $M^n$ with respect to the weak topology to the LDP upper bound for $\widehat{M^n}$ with respect to the cut-norm topology.
+Theorem~\ref{thm:weakLDP} and contraction principle implies that the sequence $\left\{M^n : n \geq 1\right\}$ satisfies an LDP on the space $\left(\cS_0, d_{\cS_0, \text{weak}}\right)$ with speed $a(n)n^2$ and rate function $I^{(\beta^+,\;\beta^-)}_M$.
+Our basic approach now is to lift this LDP upper bound for $M^n$ with respect to the weak topology to the LDP upper bound for $\widehat{M^n}$ with respect to the cut-metric topology.
 This idea was first introduced in~\cite{Chatterjee2011}, and later developed in other contexts in \cite{Dhara2022},\cite{Markering2023} and \cite{Braunsteins2023}.
 The main obstacle in such a lifting argument arises from the relabeling of the vertices of the graphs with respect to some measure-preserving bijection, since the collection $\sS$ has few nice structural properties to work with.
 To overcome this, we first show that we can replace the functions $\beta^{n,\pm}$ with functions with an appropriate block structure by incurring only a small cost in probability under the log-scale.
 Next we show that with jump-rate functions having such nice block structure we can restrict attention to a finite subset of $\sS$ as the set of possible relabeling.
-This allows us to apply the weak topology LDP upper bound from Theorem~\ref{thm:weakLDP2}.
+This allows us to apply the weak topology LDP upper bound mentioned before.